saadshahbaz/My-Little-Pony-Script/README.md

 python3 analysis.py data/clean_dialog.csv -o [optional_json_file_for_output_in_json]

 ## Ending Notes
-#### All Copyright still belongs to the sites I imported the data from
+#### All Copyright of the data still belongs to the sites I imported the data from